 - Original game: Assassin's Creed (2007)

 A rare moment in the Michael Fassbender hall of shame, this is one of those "why was this ever made?" movie adaptations.
-That the games continue to be so, so strong - the latest, Valhalla, was enough to distract people from Cyberpunk 2077's turgid launch - only serves to highlight the sheer joylessness and emptiness of this film.
+That the games continue to be so, so strong - Valhalla was enough to distract people from Cyberpunk 2077's turgid launch, Odyssey still entertains players for hours on end - only serves to highlight the sheer joylessness and emptiness of this film.
 Which was surely a tricky feat to accomplish given the calibre of the cast, which also includes Marion Cotillard and Jeremy Irons.

 Alone In The Dark